coffeemaniak/book-auction/README.md

 # This is my small project for book auction - only for old books ;)

-it was made fith [Create React App](https://github.com/facebook/create-react-app).
+it was made with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: